wirecardBrasil/moissenger/README.md

-# twitter-moip
+# Moissenger
-Twitter Moip HackDay project
+Moissenger is a Twitter for Moip, created as a HackDay project.

+`rails s`